March 12, 2017

-The organization will pick you up from your hotel in Cusco at 4:30 am to begin your expedition on the Salkantay Trail, on your way to Machu Picchu, stopping beforehand in Mollepata.
+The organization will pick you up from your hotel in Cusco between 6 and 6:30 AM to begin your expedition on the Salkantay Trail, on your way to Machu Picchu, stopping beforehand in Mollepata.
 One of the organization’s employees, an experienced local, will meet you in “La Casona de Mechita,” a small tourist restaurant, and provide you with information about your upcoming hike, distributing water and small snacks.
 You will then be driven to Challacancha and hike for about two hours to the Soraypampa refuge.
 Sip on mate made from coca leaves, a traditional remedy to altitude sickness.
 Settle into your rooms in Soraypampa, which is equipped with comfortable bedrooms, complete bathrooms, and hot showers in rooms with queen beds or rooms with two or three single beds.
 Refugios Salkantay offers savory, nutritious, local food and welcomes vegetarians.
 After a hearty meal, you will join the organization on an acclimating hike from the hostel to Humantay Lake.
 Take in the breathtaking views of Mount Salkantay.
 Imagine how the Incans would have looked up in awe at this sacred mountain.
 The hike, which should take, in the first part, three hours from start to finish, will prepare you for the more adventurous second day.
 After finishing this exciting first day, return to the hostel for a cocktail and deliciously prepared dinner.

 Hopefully you had a good night’s rest, because this is the big day!
 Wake up with coca mate at 5 or 5:30 am and enjoy a delicious breakfast, served by the members of the organization and their families.
 Take a lunch to go, a small snack, some sublime, local chocolate, and a large bottle of water.
 A volunteer from the community will put your personal belongings on a horse and bring them to the destination spot, so the climb will be less burdensome.
 The first hour is easy as the elevation increases slowly along the valley.
 Keep your head up and consume the amazing views at the top of Salkantay, the second highest peak in the Sacred Valley.
 Zigzag up the rest of the trail to the highest point of the hike, about 4700 meters above sea level.
 The summit should take 3 to 4 hours before a gradual descent.
 Take a rocky path down for 2 hours before reaching Huayracmachay.
 A local family will share their roof for lunch and hot mate or coffee.
 Enjoy all you can eat and share warm conversations with your hosts!